-PIRL data Date type / Data element name Data element definition/instructions Code value Source documentation requirements element # Data element name field length Data element definition/instructions Record 05 if the participant is in the foster care system as defined in 45 CFR 1355.20(a), and exits the program because the participant has moved from the area as part of such a program or system (Youth participants only).
+PIRL data Date type / element # Data element name field length Data element definition/instructions Code value Source documentation requirements CICHICIL # Data cienteni name neid ierigiii Record 05 if the participant is in the foster care system as defined in 45 CFR 1355.20(a), and exits the program because the participant has moved from the area as part of such a program or system (Youth participants only).
 Record 06 if the participant, who was determined to be eligible, is later determined not a have met eligibility criteria.
 NOTE: This circumstance applies only to the VR program, in which participant eligibility is routinely revisited during the participation period.
 For Titles I, II, and III program eligibility is determined at the time an individual becomes a participant.
 Record 07 if the participant is a criminal offender in a correctional institution under Section 225 of WIOA.
 Record 00 if the participant meets none of the above conditions.
-Code value Source documentation requirements 1303 Type of training service #1 IN 2 Use the appropriate code to indicate the type of approved training being provided to the participant.
+Gode Value Source documentation requirements 1303 Type of training service #1 IN 2 Use the appropriate code to indicate the type of approved training being provided to the participant.
 NOTE: If OJT or skill upgrading is being provided as part of a Registered Apprenticeship program, choose Code 09.
 NOTE: Code 06 should only be utilized when other codes are clearly not appropriate.
 Record 00 if the participant did not receive a training service.
 Leave blank if this data element does not apply to the participant.
-01 = on-the-job training (non-WIOA Youth) 02 = skill upgrading 03 = entrepreneurial training (non-WIOA Youth) 04 = ABE or ESL (contextualized or other) in conjunction with training 05 = customized training 06 = occupational skills training (non-WIOA Youth) 07 = ABE or ESL (contextualized or other) NOT in conjunction with training (funded by Trade Adjustment Assistance only) 08 = prerequisite training 09 = Registered Apprenticeship 10 = youth occupational skills training 11 = other non-occupational-skills training 12 = job readiness training in conjunction with other training 00 = no training service One of the following: copy of enrollment record file documentation with notes from program staff cross-match between dates of service and vendor training information vendor training documentation electronic records Individual Training Account attendance records 1310 Type of training service #2 IN 2 If the participant received a second type of approved training, record the appropriate code to indicate the type of approved training being provided to the participant.
-01 = on-the-job training (non-WIOA Youth) 02 = skill upgrading 03 = entrepreneurial training (non-WIOA Youth) One of the following: copy of enrollment record file documentation with notes from program staff
+01 = on-the-job training (non-WIOA Youth) 02 = skill upgrading 03 = entrepreneurial training (non-WIOA Youth) 04 = ABE or ESL (contextualized or other) in conjunction with training 05 = customized training 06 = occupational skills training (non-WIOA Youth) 07 = ABE or ESL (contextualized or other) NOT in conjunction with training (funded by Trade Adjustment Assistance only) 08 = prerequisite training 09 = Registered Apprenticeship 10 = youth occupational skills training 11 = other non-occupational-skills training 12 = job readiness training in conjunction with other training 00 = no training service One of the following: 1310 Type of training service #2 IN 2 01 = on-the-job training (non-WIOA Youth) 02 = skill upgrading 03 = entrepreneurial training (non-WIOA Youth) One of the following: copy of enrollment record file documentation with notes from program staff